bugboy1769/dota2_drafting_model/README.md

 # Dota 2 Drafting Model (AlphaZero Style)

-A deep learning model designed to draft Dota 2 lineups, predicting picks, bans, roles, and lane outcomes.
-It uses a Transformer-based architecture and is evolving towards an AlphaZero-style MCTS inference engine.
+A deep learning system that learns the "Energy Landscape" of Dota 2 drafting.
+It moves beyond simple imitation learning by building a comprehensive World Model of the game's drafting phase, capable of understanding roles, lane dynamics, and win conditions.

+## 📡 Data Source

+The model is trained on high-level professional matches fetched from the **OpenDota API**.
+*   **Input:** Captain's Mode draft sequences (Picks & Bans).
+*   **Rich Features:**
+    *   Hero IDs and Draft Order.
+    *   Player Roles (1-5) derived from in-game lane presence and farm.
+    *   Lane Outcomes (Gold Difference at 10 minutes).
+    *   Match Winner.

-## 🧠 Model Architecture
+## 🧠 The World Model

-The model is a **Multi-Task Transformer** that learns to understand the draft state and predict multiple objectives simultaneously:
+The core of the system is a **Multi-Task Transformer** that maps the complex interactions of heroes into a high-dimensional vector space.
+It doesn't just memorize picks; it learns the underlying mechanics of the draft:

-1.  **Draft Representation:** A Transformer Encoder processes the sequence of picks and bans (with Positional, Team, and Type embeddings).
-2.  **Policy Head:** Predicts the next hero to pick or ban (Imitation Learning).
+1.  **Policy Head (The Prior):** Predicts the most likely next move based on professional trends.
-3.  **Value Head:** Predicts the win probability of the current draft state.
+2.  **Value Head (The Evaluator):** Estimates the win probability of any given draft state.
-4.  **Role Head:** Predicts the role (1-5) of each hero in the draft.
+3.  **Role Head (The Context):** Explicitly predicts which hero is playing which role (Carry, Mid, Offlane, Support), giving the model a structural understanding of the lineup.
-5.  **Synergy Head:** Predicts the **Gold Difference** at 10 minutes for Safe, Mid, and Off lanes.
+4.  **Synergy Head (The Mechanics):** Predicts the **Gold Difference** at 10 minutes for each lane.
-    *   *Innovation:* This head receives both the draft context AND the predicted roles to calculate precise lane matchups.
+    *   *Architecture:* Fuses the Draft Representation with the Predicted Roles to calculate precise, role-aware lane matchups.

+## 🧭 MCTS: Charting the Probability Space

+While the World Model captures the static rules and correlations of the game, **Monte Carlo Tree Search (MCTS)** captures the dynamic consequences.

+*   **Adversarial Search:** Instead of assuming a cooperative environment, MCTS simulates the opponent's best responses (Minimax).
+*   **Probability Charting:** It explores the branching future of the draft, using the Policy Head to guide exploration and the Value Head to evaluate leaf nodes.
+*   **Result:** It finds the "Path of Least Resistance" to victory, effectively solving for the Nash Equilibrium of the draft rather than just copying human biases.

 ## 📊 Performance